ml6team/fondant/docs/guides/implement_custom_components.md

 ENTRYPOINT ["fondant", "execute", "main"]
 ```

 As part of the Dockerfile build process, we install necessary dependencies.
 Consequently, we must create a `requirements.txt` file in the `components/filter_images` folder.
-If your components logic demands custom libraries, you can include them in the requirements.txt file.
+If your components logic demands custom libraries, you can include them in the requirements.txt file but for this example it can be empty since we don't need any extra libraries.

 ## Make use of your component